microsoft/vstest-docs/docs/troubleshooting.md

     condition: always()
     continueOnError: true
 ```

-You can now zip/download all logs from the published artifacts view under the `vstestlog` folder and you can find the dump using the `Attachments` tab under `Tests` selecting the parent(first) test node.
+You can now zip/download all logs from the published artifacts view under the `vstestlog` folder and you can find the dump using the `Attachments` tab under `Tests` selecting the parent (first) test node.

+##### Using *.runsettings file

-## Collect logs and crash dump/hang using *.runsettings file , sometimes is not possible use the `otherConsoleOptions`(parallel execution)
+ For some scenarios, it is not possible use the `otherConsoleOptions` (e.g., parallel execution).

 ```yaml
 jobs:
 - job: ...